 - Developed partnerships between EGLE, MDHHS, MDARD, and the agricultural community that allowed work on this issue to continue in a systematic and scientifically based way.
 Hosted stakeholder meetings attended by a cross section of the agricultural and wastewater treatment communities involved in biosolids land application.

-- Conducted residential well sampling around biosolids land application sites in the Palo area in Ionia County and held public meetings on the situation.
+- Conducted residential well sampling and installed/sampled shallow groundwater monitoring wells for PFAS around biosolids land application sites in the Palo Area of Interest in Ionia County and held public meetings on the situation.

 - Participated in discussions with United States Environmental Protection Agency (USEPA) staff and various State of Michigan Departments and Divisions about investigating non-biosolid sludge applied to land.